drj11/sixtyforth/sixtyforth.md

 - RDX most words don't require THIS, so available as workspace, especially multiplication and division where this has an architectural use
-- RSI used by CMOVE
-- RDI used by CMOVE and FILL
+- RDI RSI used only by SYSCALL
-- R8 R9 used by D+ and MATCHASM
+- R8 R9 used by D+, MATCHASM, CMOVE, FILL
 - R13 R14 used by MATCHASM

 SYSCALL uses: RDI RSI RDX R10 R8 R9  RAX (syscall number),